 Credit card liability.
 The Regulatory Impact Analysis Statement to the Framework’s draft Regulations clarified that, with respect to the credit card zero liability provision, the intent was not to change the scope of the term “borrower” to include corporate borrowers.
 Accordingly, the new liability provision will continue to apply only to non-commercial credit cards.

 We also expect that the Framework will be increasingly used by complainants and plaintiffs in regulatory complaints and lawsuits, including class actions, against financial institutions.
 Improper disclosure and incorrect calculation of fees, interest or other charges continue to be the most common issues triggering regulatory investigations or litigation.
 Considering the much higher penalties that may now be imposed by the FCAC and the FCAC’s new approach of routinely “naming” the bank, a finding of violation by the FCAC could have a significant economic and reputational impact on the bank.
 And plaintiff class action counsel are closely watching FCAC decisions for inspiration.
-Consumer protection legislation was already a common source of class action legislation against FIs in Québec.
+Consumer protection legislation was already a common source of class action litigation against FIs in Québec.
 More robust federal regulation will probably lead to an increasing number of pan-Canadian class actions being proposed for alleged violations of the Framework.

 Progress in the digital space